datenanfragen/website/content/en/donate.md

     38126 Braunschweig
     Germany*

     We do not recommend sending cash donations internationally.
+If you are in Germany consider a suitable post product, for example, *Deutsche Post*'s [EINSCHREIBEN Wert](https://www.deutschepost.de/de/e/einschreiben/kuendigung-abo-themen/geld-verschicken.html).
 In any case, please ensure that the contents of your letter are not visible from the outside.

     We can only accept cash donations in Euro.